OctopusDeploy/docs/docs/projects/version-control/creating-release-from-a-build-server-plug-in.md

  For *Git Commit*, you will need to know the name of your previous step of your build process as that value lives in a build parameter like this example -  `dep.CloudPlatform_Build.build.vcs.number`.

- So the value used will likely look like this -
+ So the value used will likely look like this:

  ```
  %dep.<YOUR PREVIOUS STEP NAME>.build.vcs.number%
  ```